 2. Leavenworth, Washington

 “Everything Bavarian” is the proud motto of Leavenworth, Washington.
 And it seems pretty accurate considering the wealth of German dining, activities, and attractions available in this charming town nestled in the scenic Cascades of the Pacific Northwest.
 Leavenworth’s Bavarian transformation came from a desire to attract visitors after the railroad rerouted, leaving this former logging town in the dust.
-It seems to have worked, since Leavenworth now welcomes more than a million visitors each year.
+It seems to have worked, since Leavenworth now welcomes more than a million visitors each year who come to enjoy the charm of Bavarian villages.

 Try the authentic German schweinshaxe at Ludwig’s Gasthaus.
 Other fantastic restaurants include the Bavarian Bistro and Bar, Rhein Haus, Andreas Keller Restaurant, and Munchen Haus Bavarian Grill and Beer Garden.